Kathleen Anne Baird Hall: Friendship with Norman Bethune

-The war had begun in July 1937.
-Norman Bethune, a Canadian communist medical doctor, who had earlier volunteered with the Republican forces in the Spanish civil war, arrived in China in January 1938 to assist the Chinese communists.
-He did not speak Chinese and so he relied entirely upon interpreters to help him.
-It was in late 1938, that he first heard of Kathleen Hall and her work, and he wanted to meet with her.
+Norman Bethune, a Canadian communist and medical doctor had earlier volunteered with the Republican forces in the Spanish civil war, and arrived in China in January 1938 to assist the Chinese communists.
+He did not speak Chinese and so he relied upon interpreters to help him.
+In late 1938, he heard of Kathleen Hall and her work, and wanted to meet with her.
 He invited her to visit the Eighth army, and after she came and saw the problems they had with a lack of supplies or personnel, she began to work with them to set up the underground supply route of medical supplies and people from Beijing to the Eighth army.

-One time she asked Dr. Bethune to come to Anguo to perform emergency surgery, and he took a bicycle and personally went there to do the surgery, for which she was very grateful.
+On one occasion she asked Dr. Bethune to come to Anguo to perform emergency surgery, and he took a bicycle and personally went there to do the surgery, for which she was very grateful.

 She told Dr. Bethune that at the start of the war the Anglican church had told them that they could not join either side, or else they would be excommunicated.
 Dr. Bethune, an atheist, told her about his experiences in Spain and tried to convince her.
-In Spain, the nationalists under Franco had been openly supported by the preaching of high ranking authorities in the Catholic church, despite their mass murders of civilians and rebellion against a lawful government.
+In Spain, the nationalists under Franco had been openly supported by the preaching of high ranking authorities in the Catholic church, despite their mass murders of civilians and rebellion against the government.
 Kathleen decided to support the communists.

 The two of them were very close friends.
 Kathleen raised some goats and they would drink goat milk with each other, or coffee, and shared many similar ideas.
 When Bethune died, he left the last of his money to Kathleen Hall.